speakol-ads/php-kinsumer/README.md

 # php-kinsumer
-> a very simple kinesis stream consumer for PHP 8, for usage look at `example.php`
+> a very simple kinesis stream consumer for PHP 8, for usage look at `example/example.php`